Treepat/Treepat/README.md

 ```

 ### Test
-To make sure that everything was installed correctly run the tests by running:
+To make sure that everything was installed correctly you can test it by running:
 ```bash
 mvn test
 ```